Matson Lines SS Lurline was halfway from Honolulu to San Francisco on December 7, 1941, when the Japanese bombed Pearl Harbor.

 - It can be argued that every USA military engagement since then has been affected by what happened when America learned that it was not possible to stand by and watch war among strangers without being at risk of becoming involved whether they wished to be or not.

 What about all the American ships that were at sea on December 7th?
 The United States Lines, Grace Line, and Alaska Line steamships.

-- There were over 100 US flag passenger ships at sea when World War 2 was declared.
+- Over 100 US flag passenger ships were at sea when World War 2 was declared.

-- The SS Lurline was the third Matson vessel to hold that name and the last of four fast and luxurious ocean liners that Matson built for the Hawaii and Australasia runs from the West Coast of the United States.
+- The SS Lurline was the third Matson vessel to hold that name, and the last of four fast and luxurious ocean liners Matson built for the Hawaii and Australasia runs from the West Coast of the United States.
 Lurline’s sister ships were SS Mariposa, Mariposa, and SS Monterey.